Bubbleworks: 2006 Refurbishment

 Exterior of the Imperial Leather Bubbleworks, as it appeared following the attraction's redesign in 2006.

 Prof. Burp's BubbleWorks operated for fifteen years, before being replaced a new sponsored version by Tussauds Studios at the end of 2005, without the involvement of the ride's original design team.
 The ride's theme was changed to a soap factory to suit the sponsor Imperial Leather.
 Several of the sets and props were recycled, extensively modified and repainted by Tussauds.
 Additionally, almost all the animations were removed or made static.

 "The Bubble Works, I think probably that was one of the happiest experiences I had.
 It had, and has still got, a huge following - even though it in effect closed [in 2005]. [...]
 And it was very sad when the ownership of the park changed that it was decided that the Bubbleworks had to be made more commercial, and a sponsor was brought in, and the storyline was reworked to suit the brand of the sponsor."

-— – John Wardley reflecting in 2010 on Prof. Burp's BubbleWorks and its 2005 closure.
+— John Wardley reflecting in 2010 on Prof. Burp's BubbleWorks and its 2005 closure.

-Upon re-opening, the redesigned attraction received highly negative response for having removed the animations and humour of the ride and for the flawed alterations to its soundtrack, lighting and animations (including dubbing over most of the original theme music with quacking duck sounds).
+Upon re-opening, the redesigned attraction received highly negative response for having removed the animations and humour of the ride and for the flawed alterations to its soundtrack, lighting and animations (including dubbing over most of the original theme music with quacking sounds).
 It was noted that the new Bubbleworks was largely a "monotonous... charmless and, at best, highly irritating" advert for its sponsor.

 The original ride's producer John Wardley refused to ride the new version, having been warned that he "would weep if [he] did", emphasising that he disowned the new version.

 In 2014, the Imperial Leather brand logos were removed or covered up, although the ride remained unchanged otherwise.
 On 21 December 2013, a fire broke out at the adjacent Creaky Cafe building, which damaged an exterior wall to the finale room, requiring repairs.
 During this time the ride's facade was repainted in blue.